 Start by finding out what your ideal weight is.
 To prolong the health of your joints, you may need to drop a few pounds.
 Every pound you lose takes four pounds of pressure off your knees.
 So for the love of your knees, lose a few if you need to.
 Check in with your scale, find that foundational marker, and then take some steps to start getting that weight off to alleviate some of that pressure off of your joints and your knees.

-Self-care is a big buzz word being thrown around.
+Self-care is a big buzz word being thrown around, but it's important.
 When you practice self-care by doing things like getting a massage, or taking a nice relaxing bath, or going outside just for yourself, you’re going to find that you wake up with less stiffness.
 Stress really makes us rigid.
-This will lessen the chances that joint pain can prevent you from getting a good night’s sleep.
-Self massage, especially with peppermint or essential oils, can relaly help you relax.
-It is imperative and you have to get into a routine where you practice this self-care.
+Self-care helps reduce the chances of joint pain preventing you from getting a good night’s sleep.
+Self massage, especially with peppermint or essential oils, can really help you relax.
+You need to make sure regular self-care is part of your daily routine.
 Sit down in a quiet room every day, take a couple of deep breaths, hit the pause button, and relax as you massage your achy joints away.

 A cold massage is also another great option to alleviate joint pain and swelling.
 You can take an ice cube bath, or rub ice around the places that are aggravated.
-You can use a bag of frozen cold peas as well.
+You can use a bag of frozen cold peas or an ice pack for this purpose as well.

 There are a couple of ways that you can reduce inflammation.
 Remember, our equation of health:

 Less Inflammation In + More Inflammation Out = A Healthy You.